TEXT-S&P rates Magnetite VII Ltd/Magnetite VII Corp notes

 Subordinated notes NR 58.15

-(i)The class A-1 senior notes will originally be issued with a principal
+(i)The class A-1 senior note will originally be issued with a principal amount

-amount of zero.
-Upon a class A-1 exchange, the principal amount of the class
+of zero.
+Upon a class A-1 exchange, the principal amount of the class A-1

-A-1 senior notes will be equal to the aggregate outstanding amount of the
+senior notes will be equal to the aggregate outstanding amount of the class